-On 21 June 2019, the European Commission issued a proposal for a Council implementing the decision that authorised the Czech Republic to apply for the generalised reverse charge mechanism on all domestic transactions above €17,500 (CZK 450,000).
+On 21 June 2019, the European Commission issued a proposal for a Council implementing the decision that authorised the Czech Republic (Czechia) to apply for the generalised reverse charge VAT mechanism on all domestic transactions above €17,500 (CZK 450,000).

 If this measure is approved by the European Council, the new reverse charge mechanism scheme will come into effect from 1 January 2020 for two and a half years.

-This new mechanism is aimed at helping to fight trader fraud in the Czech Republic.
+According to the Czech Tax authority, this new mechanism is aimed at helping to fight trader fraud in the Czech Republic.